0xSero/partisia-docs/docs/dictionary.md

 ### Token Bridges
 The feature that allows you to deposit and withdraw BYOC.
+Partista Blockchain has a decoupled token economy.
+That means services are paid for using liquid tokens from other blockchains.
+You can deposit these outside cryptocurrencies on your account using the token bridge.
+This allows you to pay the gas cost of transaction.
+You need gas when you deploy or interact with contracts.
+Doing a token transfer, staking MPC tokens are examples of transaction you can do from the MPC Explorer and Dashboard.
+To perform these types of actions you first need to deposit gas into your wallet.
+See [BYOC](byoc.md).

 ### Transactions
 A transaction is an instruction from a user containing information used to change the state of the blockchain.
 Read more [here](transactions.md)